 Juvenile Arthritis National Conference

-The 2014 National JA Conference will be hosted in Keystone, Colorado on July 3-6.
-Please join us for an unforgettable adventure in the gorgeous mountains of Colorado to celebrate the 30th anniversary of the JA Conference and to honor all the kids, teens and young adults who live with arthritis!
+The 2015 National JA Conference will be hosted in Orlando, Florida on July 23-26.
+Please join us for an unforgettable adventure to honor all the kids, teens and young adults who live with arthritis!

 The JA Conference is the Arthritis Foundation’s signature, nationwide event for families affected by juvenile arthritis.
 Join us for a four-day education event that focuses on health, wellness and fun for children (kids with arthritis and siblings).

 The Upper Midwest Region offers scholarships based on financial need on a first come, first serve basis.
-Download the form here.
-Scholarship funds are limited and are given based on need.
+Scholarship applications will be available in November.
+Scholarship funds are limited.
 Questions please contact Liz Atchison at 651-229-5371.

 Our family will be forever grateful for the generous scholarship we received from your Foundation.
 Without those funds we would not have been able to attend.
 Attending the conference brings so much joy to our family.
 The girls love the activities and friendships.
 This is a time for them to be in a safe place where it is 100% acceptable to just be themselves.
 For my husband and me, it is a chance to gain knowledge, make connections and fellowship with other amazing families.
 We learned so much at the conference and made some pretty unforgettable memories while doing so.